 It’s possible to have more than one master node within the cluster, and what’s required for checking the fault tolerance as more master nodes will place the system in the mode known as “High Availability.”

-However, one master node has the role of the main node that performs all the tasks.
+However, one master node is the primary node that performs all the tasks.

 Kubernetes Master Node Components